-In the Sermon on the Mount, the Lord Jesus must have shocked the people of His day when He equated lust to ADULTERY!
+In the Sermon on the Mount, the Lord Jesus must have shocked the people of His day when He equated lust in the heart to ADULTERY and added that, the sin of mental adultery will send people to HELL!
 His actual words about lust being adultery are:

-"But I tell you that anyone who looks at a woman lustfully has already committed ADULTERY with her in his heart.
+The Sin Of Lust Is AdulteryBut I tell you that anyone who looks at a woman lustfully has already committed ADULTERY with her in his heart.
 If your right eye causes you to sin, gouge it out and throw it away.
-It is better for you to lose one part of your body than for your whole body to be thrown into HELL."
+It is better for you to lose one part of your body than for your whole body to be thrown into HELL.

 Gil: "Oh, so you been looking at [lusting after] women, too, huh?"